Denise Tantucci: Early life and career

 In 2014, she wrote and produced her first show, Un doppio legame, which was staged in September.
 In the same year, she joined the cast of the second season of Braccialetti rossi and the third of Fuoriclasse.
-Also, in September, she shot the film Ma tu di che segno 6?, directed by Neri Parenti, in cinemas from 11 December 2014.
+Also, in September, she shot the film What's Your Sign?, directed by Neri Parenti, in cinemas from 11 December 2014.

 In 2015, she continued her cinematographic experience, joining the cast of the international film Ben-Hur, a remake of the famous Ben-Hur by William Wyler.
 In the same year, she returned to the set for the filming of the third season of Braccialetti rossi, during which she participated with her colleagues in the spot against youth discrimination.